-During 2019/20, the Partnership entered into a contract with Henry Howard Finance Group to lease eight Apple iphones for staff use.
+The Partnership currently has a contract with Propel Finance to lease eight Apple iphones for staff use.
 The Partnership has the option to terminate the lease under no penalty if at least three months written notice is given.

-During 2019/20, the Partnership entered into a contract with Ricoh UK Ltd to lease an office printer.
+The Partnership currently has a contract with Ricoh UK Ltd to lease an office printer.
 The minimum term for this contract is 36 months before the Partnership has the option to terminate the lease under no penalty.
+This contract expires in August 2022.

-The Partnership's expenditure on lease payments during 2019/20 was £18,000 (2018/19 £27,000)
+The Partnership's expenditure on lease payments during 2020/21 was £19,000 (2019/20 £18,000)